ivanpchelnikov/CommercialOptimiser/README.md

 ##### Additional Questions (Bonus points):
 • You have 10 commercials and you must leave one unplaced.
 • Uneven Break structure (One break takes 2, one 3 and one 4 Commercials)

-##### Solution:
-The ouptup group all commercials per demographis per current break, with rules:
- - Commercial Break Restrictions
+##### Commercial Break Restrictions
       - FinanceType Commercial can’t go in to break2
       - CommercialType cannot be next to same CommercialType in break

+##### Solution:

+Output is done for 3 Commercials per each break per demographic.

-It is also should work for uneven Break structure.
+It is also done for uneven Break structure.
 One break takes 2, one 3 and one 4 Commercials.

+Then it calculates unplaced commercials.